nutrimetabolomics/metaboData/Datasets/2025-Obesity-Metabotyping/description.md

-Data used in the paper "dentifying subgroups of childhood obesity by using multiplatform metabotyping"
+Data used in the paper "Identifying subgroups of childhood obesity by using multiplatform metabotyping"

 The data has been reposited in Metabolomics Worknbench with